 Increase in traffic a feature of 2015

-A major feature of the year now ending was the change in ownership.
+A major feature of the year 2015 was the change in ownership.
 In the early months of the year a new owner, Fraport AG of Germany, obtained a 100% holding in Aerodrom Ljubljana, and on the final day of March the company was converted from a public limited company into a limited liability company.
 Its shares were withdrawn from the Ljubljana Stock Exchange, and the company has since been headed by a general manager, the former president of the management board, Mr Zmago Skobir.
 A great deal was subsequently done in the area of integration into the Fraport Group.
 Financial reporting, planning and analysis were adapted as part of this process.
 Certain costs were optimised, and certain work processes were modified.

 Integration into the group will continue in the future.
 Moderate growth in traffic is forecast.
 Two new scheduled airlines are coming to Ljubljana Airport.
 LOT Polish Airlines will operate five flights a week to Warsaw from 1 March, while Greece’s Aegean Airlines will serve Athens twice a week from June.

 If the focus this year has been inward, on internal projects and changes, next year the focus will once again be on a series of project that will be outwardly evident.
 The main objective for 2016 is to improve the passenger experience.
 In this connection we will begin the refurbishment of the passenger terminal next year.
 It will be undertaken in phases and will be completed by 2018.
 We will also commence the project of moving the road running alongside the airport, thereby improving access to the airport and allowing the development of a commercial and logistics complex on the north side of the airport.

 Zg.
 Brnik, 21.
 1. 2016